Nic30/hwtHdlParsers/README.md

 # hwtHdlParsers
 [![Build Status](https://travis-ci.org/Nic30/hwtHdlParsers.svg?branch=master)](https://travis-ci.org/Nic30/hwtHdlParsers)

+# Attention this library is currently not maintained because it is usually easier to rewrite hdl code to hwtoolkit than fixing old hdl

 (System) Verilog, VHDL compatibility layer for HWToolkit library

 This module allows HWTlibrary to use vhdl/(system) verilog (=HDL as Hardware Decription Languages).